"This site requires JavaScript to work correctly"

 There you can upload the required application documents:

-At the end of your Erasmus+ internship, there are a couple of organisational steps to complete.
-Please find an overview in our Erasmus+ checklist.
+At the end of your Erasmus+ internship, there are a few organizational points to take care of.

 Compulsory language test for Erasmus+ students and interns